sir-dunxalot/ember-google-charts/README.md

 #### Mouse Events

-`onMouseOver` is triggered when mouse enter in some chart area, like a bar or a pie slice, and `onMouseOut` is triggered when mouse goes out.
+There are 3 callbacks for mouse events, fired by chart areas, like a bar or a pie slice: `onSelect`, `onMouseOver` and `onMouseOut`.

-These actions receives three params:
+These actions receives 3 params:
 - `items`: array of items which fired the event
 - `values`: array of items pure values
 - `formatedValues`: array of items values formated by google chart